Humanitec-DemoOrg/mvp-workshop/day3-pe.md

 - Private Git repo for TF Modules
 - TF runner in your own Kubernetes cluster
 - Container runner in your own Kubernetes cluster
+- Quick review of what's happening with the Operator
 - Add `redis` with `template` (in-cluster) and `terraform` (in Azure)